taylorbf/WAM/README.md

 **WAM** is a collection of modular computer music components –– each including an audio engine & GUI –– built by web audio community members.

-WAM is designed to assist building expressive browser instruments.
+WAM is designed to assist building expressive musical instruments in the browser.

+### Using Modules

+Modules can be connected together via stereo routing.
+The API for using modules is in construction.

-#### Adding Modules
+### Adding Modules

-Modules are designed in JSON format within WAM.js.

 **All users are encouraged to add modules to WAM.
 I am accepting all pull requests of working modules.**

+Modules are designed in JSON format within WAM.js.
 The JSON for the sine oscillator module looks like this:

 ```
 Modules.sine = {